 Bob Brocker is a semi-retired railroad executive and management consultant.
 He spends much of his time advocating for seniors with various nonprofit organizations: A Little Help, Colorado Senior Lobby, Advisory Council on Aging (DRCOG), and the SAPGA (Senior Action Planning Group on Aging) Technology and Innovation Committee.
 Bob is pleased to rejoin our board after serving as Board Chair from 2011-2014 and as a volunteer since 2010.
 He now serves on the Fund Development Committee.

 Steve is the President of Coblaco Services, Inc. and brings his business acumen to the board.
-He serves as A Little Help's Treasurer of the BOD.
+He serves on A Little Help's Finance Committee.

-Sean has more than 15 years of accounting, finance, and business consulting experience and leads the Business Technology Services consulting area at EKS&H. Sean brings these skills to the board as we plan strategically for growth.
+Sean has more than 15 years of accounting, finance, and business consulting experience and is a partner at Plante Moran, formerly EKS&H, leading the IT Consulting's Business Analytics arm.
+Sean brings these skills to the board and our Finance Committee.